backplane/ghlatest/README.md

 -rwxr-xr-x    1 user     user        825399 Feb 20 09:23 snakeeyes_0.2.3_linux_arm64.tar.gz
 ```

 That produced a lot of files that I don't want at the moment.
-So I'll add a `--keep snakeeyes` filter to only extract that one binary, and I'll also add `--rm` to remove the downloaded archive after I'm done with it.
+So I'll add a `--keep snakeeyes` filter so that I'm only extracting that solitary file.
+I'll also add `--rm` to remove the downloaded archive (`snakeeyes_0.2.3_linux_arm64.tar.gz`) after I'm done with it.

 ```
 $ ghlatest dl --current-os --current-arch --extract --keep snakeeyes --rm glvnst/snakeeyes